simbo/docker-node/README.md

 Derivate of [official node image](https://hub.docker.com/_/node/) with timezone set to “Europe/Berlin” and some common environment settings.

+The alpine version has python, make and gcc installed to support node-gyp.

   - `simbo/node:latest` (jessie with common libs)
   - `simbo/node:latest-slim` (minimum jessie)
   - `simbo/node:latest-alpine` (alpine)